Constraints on Phase Transitions in Neutron Star Matter: Phenomenology and Models

-Further useful relations are: $1+F_0 = N(0)(\partial\mu/\partial\rho)$ with the density of quasiparticle states at the Fermi surface, $N(0) = m_L^*p_F/\pi^2$, and $1+F_1/3 = 1-U/\mu = m_L^*/\mu$.
+Further useful relations are $1+F_0 = N(0)(\partial\mu/\partial\rho)$ with the density of quasiparticle states at the Fermi surface, $N(0) = m_L^*p_F/\pi^2$, and $1+F_1/3 = 1-U/\mu = m_L^*/\mu$.

-The result in Figure\,\ref{fig12} shows a strongly increasing $F_0$ at high densities.
-This reflects once again the growing importance of many-body correlations as matter gets more and more compact.
-Such repulsive correlations are responsible for the increase of the sound velocity beyond its canonical conformal limit, $c_s > 1/\sqrt{3}$, as seen in Figure\,\ref{fig1}.
-The Fermi liquid parameter $F_1$ is smaller in magnitude and has a negative slope indicating the decreasing effective mass at higher densities.
+The result in Figure~\ref{fig12} shows a strongly increasing $F_0$ at high densities.
+This reflects once again the growing importance of many-body correlations as matter becomes more and more compact.
+Such repulsive correlations are responsible for the increase in the sound velocity beyond its canonical conformal limit, $c_s > 1/\sqrt{3}$, as seen in Figure~\ref{fig1}.
+The Fermi liquid parameter $F_1$ is smaller in magnitude and has a negative slope, indicating the decreasing effective mass at higher densities.

 The Landau parameter $F_0$ displays the typical behavior of a strongly correlated Fermi system.
-It is interesting though to observe that in comparison with the leading Landau parameters in liquid $^3$He, the correlations in neutron star core matter are not extraordinarily strong.
-Values of $F_0\approx 9.3$ are reported for $^3$He at zero pressure, and $F_0\approx 68.2$ at a pressure of 27 bar \cite{Baym1991}.
-Accordingly, the Fermi liquid parameters for matter in the density range, $\rho\lesssim 5\,\rho_0$, inside even the heaviest neutron stars, are significantly smaller.
-In this perspective the dense baryonic medium encountered in the center of neutron stars is perhaps not as extreme as often imagined.
+However, it is interesting to observe that, in comparison with the leading Landau parameters in liquid $^3$He, the correlations in neutron star core matter are not extraordinarily strong.
+Values of $F_0\approx 9.3$ were reported for $^3$He at zero pressure, and $F_0\approx 68.2$ at a pressure of 27 bar~\cite{Baym1991}.
+Accordingly, the Fermi liquid parameters for matter in the density range that is reached inside even the heaviest neutron stars, $\rho\lesssim 5\,\rho_0$, are significantly smaller.
+From this perspective, the dense baryonic medium encountered in the center of neutron stars is perhaps not as extreme as often imagined.

-\section{Concluding remarks}
+\section{Concluding Remarks}